dangitfaith-conn/kudos/observations.md

 #### Day 2: More Coding
 - At first, it often proactively code reviewed what we had in place.
 This feels great at first but as the codebase grew, this seemed distracting and unnecessary.
-I did prompt it “Please don’t suggest code improvement until prompted,” to which it agreed, but still did it.
-Ironically, the code improvements were on code that it first put down and I did not touch.
-I think any developer can relate to this and goes to show that it will not create perfect code to start.
+I did prompt it `Please don’t suggest code improvement until prompted`, to which it agreed... but still did proactively reviewed code.
+Ironically, the code improvements were on code that it first put down and I did not change.
+I think any developer can relate to this and goes to show that nobody's code is perfect to start.
 Some improvements that it suggested for itself:
     - Reducing redundancy and keeping in mind variable hoisting in JavaScript
     - Identifying bugs in executing SQL commands
-- Given the amount of code being created, at first it was hard to determine when to review Gemini’s work.
-It started to feel more natural by Day 3 when everything was working end to end.
-Takeaway here is that it may take time to develop intuition when to stop Gemini and take over.
+- Given the amount of code being created, it was initially challenging to determine when to review Gemini’s work.
+It started to feel more natural by Day 3 when everything was working end-to-end.
+Takeaway here is that it may take time to develop intuition.
 - Code reviews!
 It eagerly took on any suggestions for improvement.
 I was actively reviewing the generated react components and made suggestions for extraction.
 It led to cleaner, more readable code.

 #### Day 3: Wrapping up with the last phase for MVP